elugens/hello-javascript/docs/additional-questions/web-components/shadow-dom.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Shadow DOM is strongly delimited from the main document.
-Shadow DOM elements are not visible to querySelector from the light DOM.
-Shadow DOM elements may have ids that conflict with those in the light DOM.
-They must be unique only within the shadow tree.
-Shadow DOM has own stylesheets.
-Style rules from the outer DOM do not get applied.
+  <div><strong>Interview Response:</strong> The shadow DOM gets separated from the original content.
+From the light DOM, querySelector does not see shadow DOM items.
+Ids in the shadow DOM may clash with those in the light DOM, and they must be one-of-a-kind exclusively within the shadow tree.
+Shadow DOM comes with its private stylesheet; style rules from the outside DOM get ignored.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />